 Automatic Trap: What does your team like best about using the trap?

-AB: I think a lot of what they like is a lot what we enjoy on the business side of things.
+AB: I think a lot of what they like is a lot that we enjoy on the business side of things.
 It's always to know that you're using the latest and greatest.
-Instead of using a snap trap any customer could get at a store, we're using specialty equipment, and when using that with rodent knowledge, we have what makes control of pests a lot more successful.
+Instead of using a snap trap any customer could get at a store, we're using specialty equipment, and when using that with rodent knowledge, we have what makes the control of pests a lot more successful.

 A lot more fun.
 When you're getting consistent information and can give better information, it just goes all the way down the chain.
 It just makes work a lot more stress-free.
 You know, a lot less troublesome for us.